aranbarri/motion-detector-mailsender/README.md

 # 📸 Motion Detector and Email Sender with PiCamera2 and OpenCV

 This project uses a Raspberry Pi with a PiCamera2 module (IMX219, OV5647) to detect motion using OpenCV.

-When motion is detected, an image is saved and automatically sent to a configured email address.
+When motion is detected, an image is saved and automatically sent to a configured Gmail address.
 You can customize motion sensitivity and resolution easily using environment variables.

 ##  Features
 - Motion detection via frame differencing